jonaraphael/RandomForestGenerator/README.md

 - Always: `y_true`, `y_pred`, `err`, `abs_err`, `uncertainty`
 - Regression: `tree_std`
 - Classification: `vote_frac_mode`, `vote_margin`, `vote_entropy`
+It also appends all original CSV columns (excluding the target column).
+For classification, `y_true`/`y_pred` are labels; `err` is `0/1`.

 ## Files
 - `RFG.html`: UI, styling, and JavaScript logic (single-file app).
 - `titanic.csv`: sample dataset for classification demos.
+- `FASTAI GUIDELINES fastbook 09 Tabular.ipynb`: reference notes (not used by the app).

 ## Notes
 - Your CSV data stays in the browser tab; the page still executes CDN-hosted scripts unless you self-host.
 - Very large datasets may hit browser memory/CPU limits; reduce `maxRows` for faster iteration.
 - In classification, some test rows can be dropped if their label never appears in the training split (train-only label encoding).
+- Time-based splits evaluate on “future” rows; tree ensembles are poor at extrapolating trends, so treat scores as a baseline (the UI shows an extrapolation warning for time splits).

 ## License
 MIT — see `LICENSE`.